 Not all vegan food is automatically healthy.
 You could eat a dozen delicious flavors of vegan ice cream for breakfast, a stack of pancakes doused in syrup for lunch, and a dinner of cakes, cookies, pies, and cheesecakes.
-It’s great that we can make or buy all of these wonderful vegan treats, but no one would think for a moment that they are healthy.

-A healthy diet must include putting plants at the center of our meals, though this does not mean we have to sacrifice pleasure or flavor.
-And if we choose fruit, vegetable, legumes, nuts, fruits, spices, herbs, and some of the 20,000 edible plants that exist in the world, we can experience an incredible improvement in our health while enjoying some wonderful flavors.
+And if we choose vegetables, legumes, nuts, fruits, spices, herbs, and some of the 20,000 edible plants that exist in the world, we can experience an incredible improvement in our health while enjoying some wonderful flavors.

 Dr. Michael Greger is an internationally recognized speaker on nutrition, food safety, and public health.
 He has devised a list of foods we should all aim to eat every day for optimal health.
-This is Dr. Greger’s Daily Dozen
+This is Dr. Greger’s Daily Dozen.

 The first question asked of vegans is often “where do you get your protein?”
 This is really surprising, because protein is in almost every single food we eat.
 Of course, some sources are better than others, but it is not difficult to reach the recommended daily intake as a vegan.